entr0-pi/pki-certificates/docs/TEST_PLAN.md

 - [ ] Renewal/Date Validation: try renewal with invalid date input (past date) and verify client-side block.
 - [ ] Renewal/Date Validation: try renewal with date before current validity start and verify error.
 - [ ] Renewal/Date Validation: try renewal with non-numeric days input and verify validation.
+- [ ] Root Password Validation: try creating a Root CA with a blank password and confirm request rejection.
+- [ ] Root Password Validation: try creating an Intermediate CA with a wrong root password and confirm no partial certificate is created.
+- [ ] Root Password Validation: try revoking a root-issued certificate with a wrong root password and confirm CRL state does not change.
+- [ ] Root Password Validation: verify failed root password attempts do not reveal whether the password was almost correct or expose secret material in UI text.
 - [ ] Certificate Chain Validation: try creating end-entity with revoked intermediate as issuer and verify error.
 - [ ] Certificate Chain Validation: try creating intermediate with revoked root as issuer and verify error.
 - [ ] SAN Validation - Empty SAN: create server cert with empty SAN section (no entries added) and confirm success.